 Every dish at Misato is freshly cooked on the spot upon ordering, so be prepared to wait a while during peak hours.

-They are still relatively new to the location and operations, and I will be honest to say the wait time in between dishes can be between 15 to 20 minutes (or even longer).
-So perhaps you can also wait till they settle in.
+I will be honest to say the wait time in between dishes can be between 15 to 20 minutes (or even longer).
+So perhaps be patient to expect quality food.

 176 Orchard Road #01-33E The Centrepoint (Gastro+) Singapore 238843 (Somerset MRT)

 Opening Hours: 12:00pm – 10:00pm, Last Order 9:00pm (Mon – Sun)